meyfa/ka-mensa-fetch/README.md

 To be efficient, that data should not be thrown away but instead cached.
 Imagine Monday was requested but Monday-Friday were received, then Tuesday will already be available without making another request later.

+Implementing caching is the polite and resourceful thing to do.

 ## Packaged Data